vana-com/vana-dlp-chatgpt/docs/running_on_testnet.md

 > 1. Import your hotkey into a browser-compatible wallet like MetaMask.
 > 2. Navigate to the Write proxy tab for the verified contract for the DLP in the Satori explorer.
 You can get this URL from the DLP owner.
 [Here is an example](https://satori.vanascan.io/address/0x4eFF0E1E2D6A5F549A1d3a8AAb5a175E4AD19a14?tab=write_proxy#76980d93).
 > 3. Connect to your hotkey with the button at the bottom of the page.
-> 4. Submit a validator registration transaction with the **public** addresses of your hotkey and coldkey as the validator and validator owner addresses, along with an amount of DAT tokens to stake.
-Ensure you stake at least the minimum required by the DLP.
+> 4. Submit a validator registration transaction with the **public** addresses of your hotkey and coldkey as the validator and validator owner addresses, along with an amount of the required tokens to stake.
+Ensure you stake at least the minimum of the specific token required by the DLP.